Shout Out to Teachers

 Simple Safe Service activities are designed to spark generous action and conversations promoting the good of all.

-- Sign in to your online platform and pay attention to all the messages your teacher sent you and the other students.
+- Sign in to your online platform, turn on your camera, and pay attention to all the messages your teacher sent you and the other students.
 This is how you can prepare best for class and let your teacher know you care.
 Do your assignments.

 - Make a list of things you know about your teacher.
 You hear stories about their pets, hobbies, favorite books, and family.
-You see how they spent their time and what they liked to wear.
+You see how they spend their time and what they like to wear.
 Now, use your empathy to reflect on what your teacher likes.
 Dogs?
 Reading?
 Travel?

 - Draw a picture of your teacher doing something they like.
 Or write a note to your teacher or make a video.
-Tell them you appreciate or miss them.
+Tell them you appreciate or miss hugging them.
 Ask them a question that shows you were paying attention to them personally.
 (How is your dog?
 What book are you reading?)

 - Send the letter through the online portal you are using for classroom learning.
-If you are not using an online portal, send your letter via email or regular mail.
+You may also give your letter in person or send your letter via email or regular mail.

-- Learn more with a Learning to Give lesson Thank You!
+- Learn more with a Learning to Give lesson called Thank You!

 Reflection: Write a journal entry about how it felt to write your teacher a letter or draw a picture.
 Were you surprised how much you remember about your teacher?
 What do you think are the best things about being a teacher?
 What are the hardest things?